Bilingual Speech Pathologist Salary and Careers

 Diagnose and Treat in a Second Language: Near native proficiency of the BSP’s language must extend to his or her ability to diagnose and treat bilingual speech disorders, including speech, language, swallowing, vocal and cognitive disorders in the preferred language of each client that he or she serves using the method of communication favored by that client.

 Code-switching: Switching between languages within a sentence or phrase is very normal for bilingual speakers.
-A properly qualified BSP will understand when variations are used outside of the typical constraints of code-switching and therefore may indicate disorder.
+A properly qualified BSP will understand when variations are used outside of the typical constraints of code-switching and, therefore, may indicate disorder.

 Bilingual Speech Pathologist Salary